 This list is not exhaustive and further information about standards of behaviour are contained in other school policies and procedures.
-This includes dignity at work policy, disciplinary procedure, safeguarding procedure, dress code, social media policy - list here other policies and procedures that cover areas relating to conduct etc.

-7 Safeguarding welfare of children and young people

-- All staff are required to work within the statutory guidance 'Keeping children Safe in Education' and any additional guidance provided by the school.
+- 7 Safeguarding welfare of children and young people - All staff are required to work within the statutory guidance 'Keeping children Safe in Education' and any additional guidance provided by the school.
 This aims to safeguard children and young people and reduce the risk of staff and other adults in schools being falsely accused of improper or unprofessional conduct. - Staff receiving information about allegations of child abuse should report such information to the head teacher, as set out in the school's Child Protection / Safeguarding Policy.
 If the allegations are against the head teacher, the information should be reported to the chair in accordance with the school's Procedure for Dealing with Allegations of Abuse Made Against Staff, Volunteers and Agency Workers.